 After you've made yourself a big ol' pot of bone broth (recipe below), save it in an air tight container in the refrigerator for up to a week or freeze it for up to 3 months.
 To make the best demi glaze you've ever had, simply take 2 cups of this bone broth (no salt added) and reduce it down over a high heat in a sauce pan.
-Reducing is basically restaurantese for "boil the freaking tar out of something until you have less."
-Your going to get the broth boiling and then wet a basting brush (or BBQ brush) with the broth and incorporate the residue from the sides into the boiling broth.
+Reducing is basically "restaurantese" for "boil the freaking tar out of something until you have less."
+You're going to get the broth boiling and then wet a basting brush (or BBQ brush) with the broth and incorporate the residue from the sides into the boiling broth.
 Do this until you have about 3/4 cup of broth.
 It should be pretty thick.
 Taste and add a little sea salt if needed.
-Whisk in 1 tablespoon of butter and pour over your Herb Butter Steak.
+Whisk in 1 tablespoon of butter and pour over your steak.
 This glaze over this steak is life altering.

 For the simmering time could you use a crockpot?
 This receipe sounds so good and healthy.
 I have joint problems hope it helps ty